Zoë Soul

-Zoë Soul Borde (born on November 1, 1995) is an American actress.
+Zoë Soul Borde (born November 1, 1995) is an American actress.
 She is best known for her roles as Hayley Young in teen drama series My Life with the Walter Boys, Kaci Reynolds in the sitcom Reed Between the Lines, and as Cali Sanchez in the 2014 film The Purge: Anarchy.

 Career

 Zoë Soul was born in Ann Arbor, but was raised in Los Angeles.
 As a teenager, Soul was represented by the modeling agency Ford Models, in addition to pursuing a career in acting.
 From 2011 to 2015, Soul played Kaci Reynolds in 25 episodes of Reed Between the Lines, which originally aired on BET.
 Soul gained recognition for her performance as Eliza Birch in the 2013 film Prisoners, directed by Denis Villeneuve, where she shared an NBR Award for Best Ensemble Cast, alongside Hugh Jackman, Jake Gyllenhaal, and Viola Davis.
 Soul is also a singer and dancer, and performs with her band Zoë and the Bear.